Saturday, October 25, 2025

 - Practice time will be scheduled by reverse order of distance from Waco, i.e., the candidate living the furthest away will practice last, the one closest will practice first.

-- Entrants should report to the registration desk 30 minutes prior to their assigned rehearsal and performance times.
-An unmarked, published copy of the music must be provided for the judges.
-Photocopies are not acceptable.
+- An unmarked, published copy of the music must be provided for the judges.

 - Prizewinners will be announced at approximately 2:30 p.m. in Truett Seminary.
 Contestants will receive critique sheets from the judges.